Our team

-We're a small but dedicated team of practitioners, volunteers and consultants who work together to help communities thrive
+We're a small but dedicated team who work together so the communities we support thrive

 Reina Yaidoo